Web address controversy deepens after U.S. warning

 “There’s a buzz about this now,” said non-executive Afilias director Jonathan Robinson.

-Others with less of a stake in the process call such behavior outright defensive.
+Others with less of a stake in the process call such behaviour outright defensive.

 “Of the people that I‘m talking to, the vast majority of those that are moving ahead to apply don’t have a concrete business initiative in mind for how they will use the registry,” said Jeff Ernst of technology analysis firm Forrester.

-“They’re fearful of another organization getting their string, or they’re fearful that another competitor will buy its own and get first-mover advantage in doing something strategic.”
+“They’re fearful of another organisation getting their string, or they’re fearful that another competitor will buy its own and get first-mover advantage in doing something strategic.”

 Stuart Durham, European sales director of consultancy Melbourne IT, which is preparing about 100 applications for customers, says interest is rapidly increasing as the end of the window approaches.